 THE BASICS: Our core 6-week basic training class for non-reactive dogs 5 months and older.
 The first week is lecture only, no dogs and currently held virtually.
 The remaining 5 weeks will be held entirely outside at our Ballard location during covid19 restriction and inside at our Burien location.

 The Basics uses reward based, positive reinforcement only; no leash “corrections” are used.
 This class covers canine thought and communication, management as well as ways to curb irritating habits such as jumping up, counter-surfing, begging and pulling on-leash.
 You will learn how to teach you dog practical cues such as attention, sit, down, wait, come, touch, leave-it and go to your mat/place.
 You will also learn good ways to fulfill your dogs needs, the best ways to play with your dog and what behaviors to look for when your dog is playing with other dogs.
 Learn how, by using positive reinforcement, you can prevent undesirable behaviors and gain desirable ones.
 First week is virtual.
 INSTRUCTOR: Danette Johnston, CPDT-KA, CFFT.

-The In-Person Basics class is for dogs that are non-reactive, meaning they do not bark, lunge, etc. at passing dogs when on leash.
-If you dog does, please see our Reactive Rehab class, the Virtual Basics Course or contact us for help.
+The In-Person Basics classes are for dogs that are non-reactive, meaning they do not bark, lunge, etc. at passing dogs when on leash.
+If you dog does, please see our Reactive ReDo class, the Virtual Basics Course or contact us for help.

 NOW OFFERING ALL VIRTUAL BASICS!
 6-week basic training course for dogs 4 months and older.

 ALL VIRTUAL Basics class!
 This class covers the entire in-person Basics curriculum.
 The virtual version will consist of lecture, demos, video supplementation and live training times where you will be working with your dog as the instructor coaches you live.
 INSTRUCTOR: Danette Johnston, CPDT-KA